Bacsinszky turns nightmare into dream at the French Open

-PARIS Timea Bacsinszky's day started with a nightmare but ended as a dream.
+PARIS (Reuters) - Timea Bacsinszky's day started with a nightmare but ended as a dream.

 The Swiss reached the French Open semi-finals for the second time, with a rain-interrupted 6-4 6-4 victory against local favourite Kristina Mladenovic, where she will face Latvia's Jelena Ostapenko.